icinganalysis/icinganalysis.github.io/content/basics/water_drops.md

 Appendix O [ecfr.gov](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-C/part-25/subpart-F/subject-group-ECFR3f07132c2c2d01e/section-25.1420)

-"Aircraft Icing Handbook", DOT/FAA/CT-88/8 [apps.dtic.mil](https://apps.dtic.mil/sti/pdfs/ADA238039.pdf),
+"Aircraft Icing Handbook", DOT/FAA/CT-88/8 [ntrl.ntis.gov](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/ADA238039.xhtml),
 Chapter 1, Sections 1 and 2.2.1 in particular.
-Also note that there was a perhaps little known update in 1993: [apps.dtic.mil](https://apps.dtic.mil/sti/pdfs/ADA276499.pdf) The update contains only the updated pages.
+Also note that there was a perhaps little known update in 1993: [ntrl.ntis.gov](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/ADA278448.xhtml).
 This worked fine when one printed the pages, punched holes, and manually substituted them into a three ring binder, but not so well in the digital age.
 I do not know of a pdf file that integrates the two into one.

-“Engineering Summary of Airframe Icing Technical Data”, FAA Technical Report ADS-4, 1963 [apps.dtic.mil](https://apps.dtic.mil/sti/citations/AD0608865)
+“Engineering Summary of Airframe Icing Technical Data”, FAA Technical Report ADS-4, 1963 [ntrl.ntis.gov](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/AD608865.xhtml).
 Chapter 2 in particular.
 This has more figures of impingement correlation than DOT/FAA/CT-88/8.

 ## Related